coder/docs/admin/workspace-providers/index.md

 ### Updating the Access URL

-For deployments with multiple workspace providers, you must make sure that each provider can communicate with the Coder deployment (otherwise, you may see downtime).
+For deployments with multiple workspace providers, you must ensure that each provider can communicate with the Coder deployment (otherwise, you may see downtime).
 As such, if you want to change the Access URL after you've deployed workspace providers to complement the `built-in` workspace provider, you must: